szwajkowska/Reminder/README.md

 # Reminder

 Program, which allows to save and read notes.
 Each note contains title, body, date and time when it should be remained.
 At the right time user get the information about the proper note.
-When application is not running, all notes from the past which weren't remined are remined after the program start.
+When application is not running, all notes from the past which weren't remined are remained after the program start.

 <b>Code example</b>